gcarq/rusty-blockparser/README.md

 rusty-blockparser is a Bitcoin Blockchain Parser written in **Rust language**.

-It allows extraction of various data types (blocks, transactions, scripts, public keys/hashes, balances, ...) from Bitcoin based blockchains.
+It allows extraction of various data types (blocks, transactions, scripts, public keys/hashes, balances, ...) and UTXDO dumps from Bitcoin based blockchains.

 ##### **Currently Supported Blockchains:**

  `Bitcoin`, `Namecoin`, `Litecoin`, `Dogecoin`, `Myriadcoin` and `Unobtanium`.

-It assumes a local copy of the blockchain with intact block index, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin).
+It assumes a local copy of the blockchain with intact block index, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin) 0.15.1+.
 If you are not sure whether your local copy is valid you can apply `--verify` to validate the chain and block merkle trees.
 If something doesn't match the parser exits.

 ## Features